nimmagaddav9/Angular_Interview_QA/README.txt

 A template is a HTML view of an Angular component.

 8. What is Module in Angular?
 What is app.module.ts file?
-Module is a place where you can group the components, directives, pipes amd services which are ralted to the application. app.module.ts file --> Root module.
+Module is a place where you can group the components, directives, pipes amd services which are related to the application. app.module.ts file --> Root module.
 @NgModule({
     declarations:[